-However, if you’re creating your own trust and wish to sell the property held within, the process is relatively easy and simple.
+However, the process is relatively easy and simple if you’re creating your own trust and wish to sell the property held in trust.
 Understanding the different types of trusts and how they work is important.

 When the trustee has approved selling the house, now is the time to find a buyer for the house.
 Work with a real estate agent or home-buying company to get the deal done.

 Also, if you’re the settlor or the beneficiary of a trust that holds your home, you can sell the property.
-Be sure to disclose them to potential buyers upfront if your trust property has foundation issues.
+If your trust property has foundation issues, disclose them to potential buyers upfront.

-Seek professional guidance to navigate the process successfully in case you are struggling to sell a property held in a trust.
+Seek professional guidance to navigate the process successfully if you struggle to sell a property held in a trust.
 Don’t let a lack of organization or unclear terms in the trust document prevent you from selling your property.
-You can ensure a smooth transaction and a successful sale with the right support.
+With the right support, you can ensure a smooth transaction and a successful sale.